 1. Balance is a myth.

 Balance is a worthy aspiration but don’t think you’re failing if you’re not “in balance” most of the time.
 I’ve found that balance is a whole lot more like a teeter totter than the scales of justice.
 You go too far in one direction and, just before bottoming out, you kick off in the other direction.
 You get to briefly pass through equilibrium before your momentum takes you too far in the other direction.
 With every back and forth, aim to lengthen your teeter totter, effectively reducing the variance.
 The trick is to remember that it’s supposed to be fun.
-Casandra Jensen, Consultant
+Casandra Jensen, Propeller Alumna

 2. Believe in yourself.